-A following scene in the street: a young boy, still alive or perhaps dead already lying across the sidewalk.
-Right there three boys are playing horses and drivers; their rein have gotten entangled.
+A young boy, still alive or perhaps dead already lying across the sidewalk.
+Right there three boys are playing horses and drivers; their reins have gotten entangled.
 They try every which way to distangle them, they grow impatient, stumble over the body lying on the ground.
-Finally one of them says: "Let's move on, he gets in the way.
+Finally one of them says: ‘Let's move on, he gets in the way’.